compdemocracy/analysis/README.md

 in and out of the docker environment.

 However, if you are running on a remote machine, or want to pre-build an image for distribution on (e.g.) docker-hub, this may not be desirable.
-If this sounds like you, you can simply run `docker-compose up`.
+If this sounds like you, you can simply run `docker compose up`.

 ### Connecting